-Accordingly, the amount requested will be withdrawn. that an accounting he done for other matters, which its a separate issue.
-Please reduce to writing those other matters you contend are owed, and provide the supporting documentation.
+Your response letter, through your agent Walesed Harned, does not deaty the validity of the emounts stated as owing and outsigneding to United Corporation.
+Your letter requests that, an accounting he done for other matters, which is a separate issue.
+Please reduce to writing those other matters you contend are nwed, and provide the supporting documentation.